meisam-sdpr/Cable-Sag-Predictor/README.md

-# AI inside Grasshopper! 🚀📐
+# Cable Sag Prediction using AI in Grasshopper

 In this project, I built a simple model to predict **cable sag**. 💡